mateusabelli/flamenco/pkg/shaman/README.md

   sweeps.
 Default is `8h`.
 Set to `0` to disable garbage collection.
 - `garbageCollect.maxAge`: files that are newer than this age are not considered for garbage collection.
 Default is `744h` or 31 days.
-- `garbageCollect.extraCheckoutPaths`: list of directories to include when searching for symlinks.
-Shaman will never create a checkout here.
-  Default is empty.

 Every time a file is symlinked into a checkout directory, it is 'touched' (that is, its modification time is set to 'now').